kni-neu/serving-llama-rag/README.md

 # Streamlit LLM Chatbot with RAG (Llama 3)

-This is a Streamlit LLM Application from Ollama, interfacing with Langchain, but with a Vector Store from ChromaDB.
+This is a Streamlit/Ollama LLM Application in a single container.

+## How to Run

+1. Clone this repository
+1. Run `./docker-startup build`
+1. Run `./docker-startup deploy`

 ## References